vsoch/vsoch.github.io/_posts/2022/2022-04-07-time-management.md

 I created two automated workflows for libabigail - one to build and release a container on push, pull request, or scheduled job, and the other to run libabigail checks *on* the library libabigail.
-It was pretty cool because the developer I was working with got interesting in containerization and took a shot at making a Fedora container, and he did a good job1 I was slighty unnerved when he pushed a recipe to master all willy nilly and broke all my pipelines, but I just let it go, because I don't think he realized about the whole pull request and discuss thing.
+It was pretty cool because the developer I was working with got interesting in containerization and took a shot at making a Fedora container, and he did a good job1 I was slightly unnerved when he pushed a recipe to master all willy nilly and broke all my pipelines, but I just let it go, because I don't think he realized about the whole pull request and discuss thing.
 We will talk about this I am sure!
-Sometimes three steps forward means one forward, two back, and then... four foward!
+Sometimes three steps forward means one forward, two back, and then... four forward!
 Progress and learning cannot always be linear and that's okay.

 ### CiteLang Parsing